MichaelPaulukonis/dragline/README.md

 A: Absolutely.
 Point `blogName` in `src/tumblr-random.js` to another Tumblr blog or swap the fetch entirely for local files.

 **Q: How do I capture a composition without the pink gradient?**
-A: Press Shift + `S` to save a monochrome PNG.
-For finer control, see the backlog idea “[Save Screen Export Options](docs/01_backlog/save-screen-export.md).”
+A: Press Shift + `S` for a full-canvas monochrome PNG.
+Need a specific crop?
+Press Option/Alt + Shift + `S` to enter selection mode, adjust the grid-snapped bounds, then confirm with Shift + `S` or Enter to export just that region.

 **Q: Where can I ask questions?**
 A: Open a GitHub issue.